-Teradata operates in 26 facilities in the United States (an increase of 12%), 25 of which are leased.
+Teradata operates in 25 facilities in the United States 24 of which are leased.
 Teradata's only owned facility is our San Diego campus in Southern California.

 In 2008, Teradata Corporate Real Estate embarked on a quest for greater sustainability.
 As a starting point, policies and procedures were created to govern how our sustainability program would be implemented in our facilities, with an initial focus on the United States.